environmental-forecasting/model-ensembler/docs/user/templates.md

 ## Building Templates
 In this section we will be focusing on the [jinja2](https://jinja.palletsprojects.com/en/stable/) templates under `template_job/`.

-These templates will be stitched together with the configuration, which is covered in the [next section](yaml.md).
+These templates are stitched together with the configuration, covered in the [previous section](yaml.md).

 ### Before starting
 Considerations before adapting templates: